 Severe side effects from this test are not known.
 However, here are a few important things that you have to keep in mind when you go for the glucose-tolerant test:

-- Bring along a book to read in order to pass time as you have to spend three hours in the lab.
+- Bring along a book to read to pass the time as you have to spend three hours in the lab.

 FAQ’s